Authentication methods

 Go to Authentication > Authentication Methods.

-Click on the three-dots icon of the external authentication method to deleted.
+Click on the three-dots icon of the authentication method to deleted.

 Click on Delete.